2018 SUMMER PREMIUM COLLECTIONS

 Life insurance summer premiums will be collected on May 10th and reflect seven times the usual pay period amount.
 The normal pay period premium will be collected on the May 25th paycheck and not be included in the summer lump premium on the 10th.

-Prior to this year, WSU was able to send summer premiums to the Health Care Authority, who then forwarded it to our insurance provider.
-Starting this year, WSU pays the insurance provider directly, and MetLife will not accept a lump sum payment.
+WSU pays MetLife, the insurance provider, directly on a pay cycle basis.
 Therefore, the summer life insurance premiums will be placed in a customer account with University Receivables for each employee, and every pay cycle over the summer, payment to MetLife will be taken from individual’s account.
 The funds in the University Receivables account will be designated for the life insurance premiums and cannot be used for any other charges an individual may incur on their customer account.

 In the event a life insurance change were to occur over the summer which would result in the customer account either being deficient of full premiums, or having a surplus, WSU will collect/refund associated premiums in the Fall when the employee returns to work to bring accounts into balance.
 Changes that could cause premiums to be deficient or surplus would be an increase in premiums due to a birth date or adding/dropping coverage over the summer, etc.